sverweij/dependency-cruiser/doc/faq.md

 <details>
 <summary>Background</summary>

-The graph above is the result of a command like `depcruise src/index.ts -T dot | dot -T svg > deps.svg`.
+The graph above is the result of a command like `dependency-cruiser src/index.ts -T dot | dot -T svg > deps.svg`.
 As dependency-cruiser got _src/index.ts_ as an explicit argument, it'll scan it.
 When no TypeScript compiler is available it'll fall back to the JavaScript one.
 As TypeScript looks a lot like JavaScript, it will still find all direct dependencies.